dreamcatcher-tech/network/Inbox/2024-11-21 1718 the formulas of the dreamcatcher.md

 We could probably make some eval rules for how this works, as in going thru some real world examples, and then having a guess at the relative weights.

-There are potentially many formulas we could apply, but the core general formula is that we take all the contributions recorded, and then
+There are potentially many formulas we could apply, but the core general formula is that we take all the contributions recorded, and then work out relative value, for a given usage, then attribute back to each person based on the sum of their relative contribution values.

+Harnesses that valuable contributions happen a lot.

+In the evals, can try to game the system, and produce odd results.
+Test bias towards certain types of contribution.
+Detect long running frauds, like gradually changing the code and then ending up back where it was before, but having defrauded the original contributors.

+Test against different classes of value.

+First step is to compare the relative value of all the different classes of contribution.